Siege of Sidney Street: Legacy

+Bryant and Woodhams were presented with the King's Police Medal for their bravery; Woodhams was still badly injured and had to be carried to the king on a stretcher for the presentation.
+Both Bryant and Woodhams were also promoted; as they were being invalided out of the force, the promotions ensured they were paid a higher pension.
+The Lord Mayor of London presented the King's Police Medal to the families of the three murdered policemen.
+For each child of the murdered policemen, the City of London Corporation gave five shillings a week until they reached the age of fifteen.

 The inadequacy of the police's firepower led to criticism in the press, and on 12 January 1911 several alternative weapons were tested.
 The trials resulted in the Metropolitan Police replacing the Webley revolver with the Webley & Scott .32 calibre MP semi-automatic pistol later that year; the City of London Police adopted the weapon in 1912.